TheStarLord76/General/CV - Job Application.md

 **Archbishop McCarthy High School, Miami, FL** **Graduated**: 2017

+### Projects
+1. Developed tkinter application using Python
+   - Utilizes an Automated Reasoning System based on Resolution Principle to answer user queries upon an established knowledge base.
+2. Developed Unity2D Game
+    - Complete Unity game developed as a semester project at the University of Miami.

 ### Programming and Scripting Languages

 Proficiency Scale out of 5 (master proficiency):